 |Achromatic lens||Three-lens objective f = 41mm (supplied with the instrument; is used to check & correct factory calibration)|

 1) One pair of gratings is included into the standard delivery set.
 The 2nd and 3rd pairs may be supplied optionally.
 Diffraction gratings with parameters other those specified above are also available.

 2) The usable wavelength range covers the spectral range where the grating efficiency is more than 30%.

-The MSA-130 double monochromator has a wide range of accessories for efficient light collection from the sample located at a finite distance and in infinity, entering light into the monochromator with and without an optical fiber, performing effective aperture matching of the optical fiber and monochromator.
+The MSA-130 double monochromator has a wide range of accessories for efficient light collection from the sample located at a finite distance and at infinity, delivering light into the monochromator with and without an optical fiber, effective aperture matching of the optical fiber and monochromator.

 Adapters PS-2 and PS-3 provide the wide-aperture light collection from a sample located at a finite distance and the effective light input into an optical fiber.
 PS- 2 features high UV-transmittance, while PS-3 has the possibility of installing an Edge filter.

 Cassegrain lenses allow collecting light from objects located at a distance of 3.5m to infinity.

 The AFA contains two achromatic objectives and the SMA-905 connector.
 It is mounted on the MSA-130 entrance slit and designed to match apertures of an optical fiber and the MSA-130 in order to reduce total stray light and optimize light throughput.
 The spectral range of the AFA operation is 200nm-2000nm.

 The optical scheme and appearance of the AFA adapter